-Partners, long-time friends from CEGEP, and novices in the hospitality industry, Paul Tran and Olivier Trudeau, opened Supernat on May 25 with the intention of slowly inching toward a hybrid café-meets-wine-bar model.
+Partners, long-time friends from CEGEP, and novices in the hospitality industry, Paul Tran and Olivier Trudeau opened Supernat on May 25, intending to slowly inch toward a hybrid café-meets-wine-bar model.
 Two weeks after Supernat’s debut, they started testing the Hochelaga waters with a happy hour offering.
 Now, they’re ready to become an end-of-week hangout spot for lovers of natural, low-intervention wines — served on tap.

 Wine taprooms haven’t entirely caught on in Montreal as they have around the U.S., but the serving method, which nixes the bottle, the label, and most of the cardboard packaging, is known to create less waste.
 Keeping wine in stainless steel barrels helps avoid oxidization and overheating, meaning less of it is likely to go down the drain.

-“We wanted to be as eco-conscious as possible,” Trudeau, who lives in the neighbourhood, says.
+“We wanted to be as eco-conscious as possible,” says Trudeau, who lives in the neighbourhood.
 “But at the same time, we also wanted to get that same accessible feeling of a beer garden or a microbrewery.
 A place where you can just come and sit down with your dog, your kid, the stroller, and relax with a pint.”